ChemistryBack to guide home page.

-- Energetics and Equilibria: Covers spontaneous and nonspontaneous reactions and majors on the second law of thermodynamics.
+- Energetics and Equilibria: Covers spontaneous and nonspontaneous reactions, and the second law of thermodynamics in detail.
 There are several equations and derivations to learn so making a list as you go through the lectures is a good approach.

 - Kinetics of Chemical Reactions: Covers reaction kinetics and after doing the supervision questions the methods should be relatively straightforward to apply to exam questions.

 - Chemistry of Elements: Covers several examples of a few concepts (e.g. Zeff, d/f-block contraction, relativistic effects) and is a very qualitative approach.
 When answering questions for supervisions, the structure of your answers is important; try to give a definition (e.g. of bond energies), diagram or graph (e.g. of hard/soft bonds), main trend/reason for the trend, anomalies/reason for anomalies.
 Try not to write long answers as you won’t have time in the exam for it – diagrams are usually the best way to condense as much information into your answers quickly.

 SupervisionsAt the back of the lecture booklets, there are several questions.
 Each week your supervisor is likely to set around 10-20 questions.
 Answer these as well as you can as many of them are very similar to exam questions so it’s very good practice.
 The supervisions will most likely be based on going through the corrections to these questions.
 The answers to these questions are often not released so make sure you understand your supervisor’s comments.